 Behavioural responses can include escape and avoidance behaviour, defensive behaviour, freezing, immobility and vocalisations.
 These responses can be easily measured by observing the bird and recording its behaviour.
 Understandably, the physiological responses are more difficult to measure.

-The immediate physiological response to a fear stimulus is the release of adrenalin into the bloodstream to increase heart rate and mobilise energy that may be needed during the initial response.
+The immediate physiological response to a fear stimulus is the release of adrenaline into the bloodstream to increase heart rate and mobilise energy that may be needed during the initial response.
 If this initial fight or flight response is ineffective, a stress hormone called corticosterone is also released into the bloodstream as the bird attempts to cope with the fear stimulus.
 This is known as an acute stress response, and can last up to several hours.
 During this short period, corticosterone is beneficial in a stressful situation as it increases the concentration of glucose in the blood to provide energy for the bird to escape or defend itself.

 At this point, the bird will not suffer any ill consequences if the stressor is removed.
 It will have only received a fright and lost a small amount of energy.
 However, if the stressor continues, or a series of acute stress responses occur, the bird will begin to suffer a chronic stress response.
 A prolonged elevation of corticosterone can decrease the health, productivity and immunity of the bird as the physiological cost of maintaining a constant stress state takes its toll on the body.
 The chronic stress response, particularly its adverse consequences on growth, immunology or reproduction, is indicative of poor animal welfare.